-Movement Necessary actions Rotation obtained by simultaneously pressing the left mouse button and moving the mouse to the right/left or up/down; pressing the arrow ← or → on the keyboard results in revolving to the left or to the right; pressing the arrow ↑ or ↓ results in moving the camera up or down; pressing the <ctrl> key results in switching from the rotary mode to the movement mode;</ctrl> Zooming in / out pressing and holding the <shift></shift> key and the left mouse and moving the mouse up and down; Movement pressing and holding only the right mouse button and moving the cursor in any direction results in a movement of the entire scene; movements can be also conducted using the arrows: ↑↓ and ← → to switch between moving and rotating press the <ctrl> key;</ctrl> Changing camera's angle in the Scene tab, in Camera pane the angle of the camera (and its distance from the project) can be regulated; Changing camera's speed in the same location camera's speed can be altered (the velocity with which it moves or rotate);
+Movement Necessary actions Rotation obtained by simultaneously pressing the left mouse button and moving the mouse to the right/left or up/down; pressing the arrow ← or → on the keyboard results in revolving to the left or to the right; pressing the arrow ↑ or ↓ results in moving the camera up or down;

+pressing the <ctrl></ctrl> key results in switching from the rotary mode to the movement mode; Note: To rotate the camera around its own axis (on the spot, and not on a circle) press the <h></h> (for 'head') key on the keyboard and then user arrows \leftarrow or \rightarrow .
+The camera will then rotate in a way as if the user standing inside the room was turning his head around.
+When you press the <h></h> key again you will go back to the regular roatation mode (based on a circle).
+Zooming in / out pressing and holding the <shift></shift> key and the left mouse and moving the mouse up and down; Movement pressing and holding only the right mouse button and moving the cursor in any direction results in a movement of the entire scene; movements can be also conducted using the arrows: ↑↓ and ← → to switch between moving and rotating press the <ctrl> key;</ctrl> Changing camera's angle in the Scene tab, in Camera pane the angle of the camera (and its distance from the project) can be regulated; Changing camera's speed in the same location camera's speed can be altered (the velocity with which it moves or rotate).

-5. Views of the room in the visualization mode
+4. Views of the room in the visualization mode

 This function is used most often during the creation of project documentation for tilers.
 It enables the user to switch between the orbital mode, in which the camera moves freely in the projected space in any direction and the whole room can be rotated, and flat perpendicular views on the floor and walls.

 To do so, select an appropriate icon (icons described in the table below).

-Icon Function the orbital mode - it is possible to freely change the position of the camera; the perpendicular view from above (top view); the perpendicular view from the left (west view); the perpendicular view from the right (east view); the perpendicular view from the back (north view); the perpendicular view from the front (south view);
+Icon Function the orbital mode - it is possible to freely change the position of the camera; - the perpendicular view from above (top view); the perpendicular view from the left (west view); the perpendicular view from the right (east view); the perpendicular view from the back (north view); the perpendicular view from the front (south view);

-The user can also set and save 4 chosen views which he/she finds particularly useful or attractive, and go back to them at any moment of further work.
+You can also set and save 4 chosen views which you find particularly useful or attractive, and come back to them at any moment of further work.

 The procedure is as follows: